raspberrypilearning/octapi-public-key-cryptography/en/step_8.md

 - Click `File` > `Open` in IDLE, then browse to the code that you just saved.

-- Press `F5` to run the code.
+- Press <kbd>F5</kbd> to run the code.

 - You will be asked for the semiprime number that you would like to factor.
-Enter the number `2396059349` and press `Enter`.
+Enter the number `2396059349` and press <kbd>Enter</kbd>.

 - You will be asked for the scale of the chunk size.
-Type in `1000` and press `Enter`.
+Type in `1000` and press <kbd>Enter</kbd>.
 The search is done in 'chunks' (i.e. blocks of primes), where the size of the chunk is based on the number of digits in the semiprime, and the scale factor —  in this case, `1000`.

 ### Explanation
 You will see the following results: